GetMetaMap/metamap-ios-sdk/docs/metamap-ios.md

 <!-- ### Download from GitHub

-Download the Mati framework directly from GitHub and add it to your project with all necessary dependencies.
+Download the Metamap framework directly from GitHub and add it to your project with all necessary dependencies.

 _**IMPORTANT**_ The `Mati-Global-ID-SDK` requires the following dependencies:

 * Starscream
 * SocketIO

-_**Note**_ Check that you've added the [Mati framework](https://github.com/GetMati/mati-ios-sdk/tree/master/MatiSDK.xcframework).
+_**Note**_ Check that you've added the [Metamap framework](https://github.com/GetMati/mati-ios-sdk/tree/master/MatiSDK.xcframework).